Nurse and AHP Study Day 2017

 Watch or download presentations on the following topics:

-91% say that their tumour has affected their emotional or mental health1.
 Dr Ally Rooney presented on managing mental health conditions and Debbie Braybrook discussed how brain tumours and mental health conditions can have an impact on relationships.

 More information about managing mental health

 We have put together information on mental health for people living with a brain tumour, including overcoming isolation, help and guidance for family and friends, and information about our support services.

 Professor Garth Cruikshank discusses different driving regulations and how it affects those diagnosed with a brain tumour.

 More information about driving and brain tumours